Weak saturation properties and side conditions: Abstract

 \section{Abstract}

-Towards combining ``compactness'' and ``hugeness'' properties at $\omega_2$, we use Neeman's side-conditions forcing to reduce the upper bound on the consistency of the weak Chang's Conjecture at $\omega_2$ and show it is consistent with the tree property.
-As an unexpected corollary, we derive some limitative results about stationary sets of Magidor models.
+Towards combining ``compactness'' and ``hugeness'' properties at $\omega_2$, we investigate the relevance of side-conditions forcing.
+We reduce the upper bound on the consistency strength of the weak Chang's Conjecture at $\omega_2$ using Neeman's forcing.
+But we find a barrier to the applicability of these methods to our problem and give a counterexample to a claim of Neeman about the effects of iterating such forcing.